Can I receive college credits for these courses?

 How can I get an overload into an online course?

-Online courses have an initial maximum of 10 for GT students and 10 for non-GT students.
+Online courses have an initial maximum of 10 for Georgia Tech students and 10 for non-Georgia Tech students.
 If there are spaces remaining on the first day of the semester, remaining spaces will be released to all students.
-If you are a GT student, you must submit an online overload request via the Modern Languages website to be entered into the waiting list for the course.
+If you are a Georgia Tech student, you must submit an online overload request via the Modern Languages website to be entered into the waiting list for the course.
 Priorities are shown below: International Plan degree, joint majors (e.g., IAML, GEML) those planning to take internship/LBAT in foreign country, minors or certificate seekers, graduating seniors, seniors, juniors, sophomores, freshmen, auditing students.
 Once your overload permit is issued, you will have 48 hours to complete your registration on OSCAR.
 If you still have not completed your registration by the end of that time period, your space may be given to other students.

 Do all online courses have a requirement for the minimum number of students?